microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ### Reliability

-MRU ordering should be accurate, and should always be updated on every tab focus.
-Reordering tabs on the tab bar shouldn't change the MRU order.
+Updating the MRU is the main concern.
+It can't be slow, otherwise every tab focus, tab creation, and tab deletion, will be affected.

 ### Compatibility

 The existing way of navigating horizontally through the tabs on the tab bar should not break.
 These should also be separate keybindings from the keybindings associated with using the tab switcher.
-(TODO: Would this just be too many different keybindings?)
-The implementation should also take into account the addition of other features on top of this UI, such as Pane Navigation described below.
+The implementation should also take into account the addition of other future features on top of this UI, such as Pane Navigation described below.
+In addition, reordering tabs on the tab bar shouldn't change the MRU order.
+The MRU is essentially supposed to be a different _view_ of the already existing tab list.

 ### Performance, Power, and Efficiency

-Since each tab focus change, tab addition, and tab close will need to update the MRU, we just need to be sure that updating the MRU isn't too slow.

 ## Potential Issues

 We'll need to be wary about how the UI is presented depending on different sizes of the terminal.
+We also should test how the UI looks as it's open and resizing is happening.

 Visual Studio's tab switcher is a fixed size, and is always in the middle.
 Even when the VS window is smaller than the tab switcher size, the tab switcher will show up larger than the VS window itself.